Go back

 The measure of the responsiveness of consumers to a change in a product’s cost.
 Definition source.

-It follows that if the price of a product is increased overall units sold drop, and vice versa.
+It follows that if the price of a product is increased, the overall number of units sold drops, and vice versa.
 But this is not always the case.

 The Heinz story